 Chicken and Sausage Gumbo

 While living in Galveston, Texas I became acquainted with and thoroughly enjoyed Cajun food and began learning how to make a few traditional dishes.
-Louisiana folk have a varied diet depending on availability and the season.
+South Louisiana folk have a varied diet depending on availability and the season.
 Alligator tail is a regional delicacy, crawfish are available in the early spring and duck is available during the fall hunting season.
 Of course, seafood and freshwater fish are generally available year-round except for fresh (heads-on) shrimp which is available only close by the Gulf of Mexico and limited to certain seasons of the year.
 Freshly opened oysters, raw and cold on the half shell, served on a bed of ice with Crystal hot sauce and lemon or lime wedges, used to be a New Orleans mainstay but pollution has ruined most of the oyster beds along the Gulf Coast.

 Here in the Northeast, it would be prohibitively expensive these days to make a traditional Cajun seafood gumbo with fresh shrimp, blue crabs and oysters.
 A proper seafood gumbo stock also requires heads-on shrimp for its base and they are impossible to find here.
 Live, purged crawfish for boiling can be imported from Louisiana in the spring but they are only available in 50+ pound quantities and must be flown in.
 Some suppliers in Louisiana also offer and will ship frozen peeled crawfish tails with small pouches of the head fat included which can be used to prepare a traditional-style etouffee.